 Slack ships with two default channels,

-#random, so creating new channels is the first step to organizing your work.
+#random, so creating new channels is the first step to organising your work.
 That said, you don’t have to launch dozens of channels right away.
 Instead, add channels when there’s a real need.
 Those might include:

-- A channel just for one team’s conversations and updates, e.g.,
+- A channel just for one team’s conversations and updates, e.g.

-- A channel to kick off a new project with a cluster of people, e.g.,
+- A channel to kick off a new project with a cluster of people, e.g.

-Keep work organized with channel naming conventions
+Keep work organised with channel naming conventions

 When creating channels for active projects, use names that start with the prefix